 It seems that the coaching staff have an eye for youth talent, with the likes of Thomas Lemar and Kylian Mbappé turning heads throughout the season.
 They seem suited too, which is one of the key reasons Monaco have been so hard to play against this year.

-There is still everything to play for in the league, with odds indicating that between the top two yet.
+There is still everything to play for in the league, with odds indicating that pretty much anything could happen between the top two yet.
 PSG are still baying for blood, with plenty of fire-power in their team that could knock the kids off the perch.
 The league and cup almost won’t matter however if Monaco manage to get past a strong Juventus side and book their place in an entirely winnable Champion’s League final in May.